Refits a model with a specified set of coefficients.

 argument.
 The linear predictor is called

-, and its coefficient will be 1
+offset, and its coefficient will be 1 by definition.

 The new model only fits the intercept, which should be 0

-if we set beta = coef(model)
+if we set beta = coef(model).

 Examples